cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 while in install workflow.
 Which allows a fully independent part of an application, if a micro-service or anything else, in it's regular lifecycle and gain a large degree of parallelism in workflow execution with a clear application architecture.

+## Modeling

+This basic type is the basis for modeling "cloud-native" architectures with Cloudify, which opens a range of basic "building blocks":

+* `cloudify.nodes.ServiceComponent` - This node type is for modeling application's different internal services with the inter-connections between them.

 ## Workflows

 In a deployment of multi-service application which utilizes Component in it's architecture, there is a need to extend the lifecycle management of the application